nikist97/Python-DataStructures/README.md

 element = "test_element"
 min_heap.add(element) # adds the element to the min binary heap on the place it should be located
-# add raises a TypeError if the type of the argument is not the same as the type of the elements in the heap
+# add raises a BinaryHeapTypeError if the type of the argument is not the same as the type of the elements in the heap

 min_heap.peek_min() # returns the minimum element (the root), but doesn't remove it from the heap
 # returns None if heap is empty

 min_heap.remove_min() # returns the minimum element (the root) and removes it from the heap
 # the method replaces the root with the second minimum element in the heap
-# it raises a ValueError if the heap is empty
+# it raises a EmptyBinaryHeapError if the heap is empty

 # returns the minimum element (the root) and removes it from the heap, by replacing it with the element argument
 min_heap.replace_root(element)
 # same as min_heap.remove_min() followed by min_heap.add(element), but replace_root() is faster
-# raises a TypeError if the type of the argument is not the same as the type of the elements in the heap
+# raises a BinaryHeapTypeError if the type of the argument is not the same as the type of the elements in the heap
-# raises a ValueError if the heap is empty
+# raises a EmptyBinaryHeapError if the heap is empty

 min_heap.get_sorted_elements() # returns a list with the sorted elements from the heap, the heap remains unchanged
 # the order is ascending; returns an empty list if the heap is empty